m4ce/zabbix-mysql/README.md

 Extensive monitoring plugin for MySQL, including operational status, metrics, command counters AND slave-to-master monitoring by comparing table checksums.

-The slave monitoring is implemented through an extensive use of the powerful <b>low-level discovery</b> features available in Zabbix.
+The slave monitoring is implemented through an extensive use of the powerful **low-level discovery** features available in Zabbix.
 As a result, only what gets replicated on the slave is actually monitored.

 ## Installation
 Depending on how you distribute your plugins around and respective Zabbix configuration, you would at least need to set up the following userparameters on the agent side: